InTEGr8or/handex/content/english/_index.md

   image: "images/ai-gen/desk_bind.png"
   features_list:
     - "It requires a desk surface to type."
-    - "Possible repetitive strain injuries."
+    - "Potential repetitive strain injuries."
     - "Typically, you'll move less than veal."

 ############################ About Features ##################################
 about_features:
   enable: true
   title: "It Doesn't Need To Be This Way"
-  heading: "Find out how Handex Can Improve Your Work Everyday."
+  heading: "Handex Improves Your Every Day Work."
   description: "Handex helps you regain control over your workflow and environment.
-You even have the choice to perform changes to files while in motion with no surface required, and because it's molded to be lightly gripped in your hand there is little strain or fatigue after long use-times."
+You will be able to update files on-the-go with no surface required, and because it's modeled to be lightly gripped in your hand there is little strain or fatigue after long use-times."
   image: "images/undraw/undraw_absorbed_in_re_ymd6.svg"
   features_items:
-    - title: "Chat silently"
+    - title: "No finger repositioning"
       image: "images/features/01.webp"
-    - title: "Digital Assistant"
+    - title: "No pressure on wrists and forearms"
+      image: "images/features/03.webp"
+    - title: "No need to look at the device while typing"
       image: "images/features/02.webp"
-    - title: "Instant Actions via Command Line Interface(CLI)"
-      image: "images/features/03.webp"
-    - title: "AI Friendly"
+    - title: "Keeps one hand free for coffee or cocktails"
       image: "images/features/04.webp"
 ---